kaesve/muzero/README.md

 ## Our Contributions
 There are already a variety of MuZero and AlphaZero implementations available:

 - AlphaZero-General (any framework; sequential): https://github.com/suragnair/alpha-zero-general
 - MuZero-General (Pytorch; parallelized): https://github.com/werner-duvaud/muzero-general
 - MuZero in Tensorflow (Tensorflow; sequential): https://github.com/johan-gras/MuZero

 Our implementation is intended to be both pedagogical and functional.
-This means that we focus on documentation, elegance, and clarity of the code.
+So, we focussed on documentation, elegance, and clarity of the code.
-For this exact reason have we omitted parallelization during training of the agents.
+Ours also provides functionality for masking observations during trials and regularizing transition dynamics for fitting the MDP model.
+We omitted parallelization as used in the original MuZero paper due to this reason; but it can be implemented in the future.

 ## References
 - Schrittwieser, Julian et al. (Feb.
 21, 2020).
 “Mastering Atari, Go, Chess and Shogi by Planning with a Learned Model”. [cs, stat]. arXiv:1911.08265